 Another woman by the name Melissa bought her star-filled iPhone case on Amazon.
 She told Buzz Feed News that she started noticing cracks on her case, and her thumb started hurting.
 On checking the cracks her iPhone Case, she noticed a liquid coming out.
 The liquid got into her thumb and a burning sensation ensued.

 Even after she heard the rumors that a case could burn someone, Cassy decided to ignore them.
 She stayed with her case for a year without anything weird happened one day.
 After a nap, she woke up to a burning arm.
 Reporting to Buzz Feed News, Cassy said that after two hours she noticed that the burn was a straight line which was a little puffy.
 On placing her phone against her hand, she noticed it resembled the same shape of her burn.
 She pressed the Case down and found it was leaking.

 This is when she realized that she fell asleep on her phone, which made the liquid to leak on her arm.
 She had purchased her Case at Forever 21.

 It has not been established if cases from these tweets have been covered in the recall, or whether they were made by different manufacturers with comparable designs.

-Clients who can prove that they bought their Cases from MixBin are entitled for a full refund from the company.
+Clients who can prove that they bought their Cases from MixBin are entitled to a full refund from the company.
 However, they must provide a photo of their accessory.
-Immediately after your claim is approved, you will receive instruction on how to dispose your case.
+Immediately after your claim is approved, you will receive instruction on how to dispose of your case.
 This is in reference to the company.